Emma Larkin: Biography

+Journalism in Myanmar

-Larkin first travelled to Burma in 1995, and began entering the country for the purposes of journalism since around the year 2000, when, from her base in Bangkok, Larkin began researching and reporting on the military dictatorship that ruled the country.
+Larkin first travelled to Myanmar in 1995, and began entering the country for the purposes of journalism since around the year 2000, when, from her base in Bangkok, Larkin began researching and reporting on the military dictatorship that ruled the country.
 She is known for her coverage of Myanmar and George Orwell's experience within it in her debut book, Finding George Orwell in Burma.
 Speaking to the Democratic Voice of Burma, Larkin stated that she began that book in 2002 and travelled back and forth between Bangkok and Myanmar over the next two or three years.
 The only way this could be accomplished at the time was by fraudulently using business visas that entitled her to stay in Myanmar for months at a time.
 As a cover story to hide her journalistic work in the country, she received business visas under the pretext of studying the Burmese language.
 Despite engaging a tutor and taking great pains to appear legitimate, she reported being followed by undercover police.
 Her book, which has elements of biography, travelogue, and investigative reporting, argues that Orwell did not only write one book about his time in Burma, but that Animal Farm and Nineteen Eighty-Four were based on his experiences as a police officer in colonial Burma.
 In addition, these two dystopian novels uniquely prophecised what life under the Burmese military dictatorship would be like: from the naming of government departments, to the idea that the government can control the past when the sharing and recording of individual recollections is forbidden.
 Despite overall positive reviews of the book, it has been criticised as "a nostalgic search for a lost Burma" in which Larkin creates an "ambiguous space... for British colonialism" and "involuntarily makes colonialism more palatable than the sheerly evil current regime".